MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 1. Specify the rules and conditions to define your cluster.

-1. Select **Run** to run the merge process and create the cluster.

-After running the merge process, the cluster identifiers are added as new fields to the *Customer* entity.
+1. Select **Done**.
+The cluster is created when the merge is run and the cluster identifiers are added as new fields to the *Customer* entity.

 ## Run your merge